-Even if no major changes are planned for the course's Student Learning Outcomes, this section should be reviewed for accuracy; however, changes to SLOs need to be made in Improve rather than in META.
+Even if no major changes are planned for the course's Student Learning Outcomes, this section should be reviewed for accuracy.
+Changes can now be made in META Maverick.
+Keep in mind that these changes will be effective for the same date selected on the Cover screen.